Is your child studying for their GCSEs or A Levels?

 - Encourage your child's curiosity in their studies

-Week 3 - Time management and self-care
+Week 3 - Manage Your Time

 - Determine their priorities, based on the motivations they uncovered in week 1.